 The SSH Communications Security Board of Directors appoints the CEO and decides the terms of his or her service contract.
 The CEO is in charge of the company's operative management in accordance with the Finnish Companies Act and the instructions and authority provided by the Board of Directors.
 The company's CEO is Harri Koponen.
 The CEO's retirement age and determination of pension comply with standard rules under the Employees' Pension Act.
 The period of notice for the CEO is three months.
 There is no separate severance payment agreed.

-The Group Management Team supports the CEO in managing and developing SSH Group.
-The members in the Group Management Team are the CEO and representatives chosen from the management of the company.
+The Executive Management Team supports the CEO in managing and developing SSH Group.
+The members in the Executive Management Team are the CEO and representatives chosen from the management of the company.

 At the Annual General Meeting the shareholders' meeting shareholders approve any compensation to the members of the Board of Directors.
 The Board of Directors confirms the salary and other benefits of the CEO, and also determines the salaries and benefits payable to senior management.
 Forms of remuneration for SSH Communications Security's senior management and CEO involve a performance-related bonus.
 The company has no differing pension arrangements for the CEO or other senior management.The bonus scheme for SSH Communications Security's senior management is based on the company's financial performance and personal qualitative and quantitative targets.
 The targets for the company's senior management are fixed from six months to one year at a time.

 For long term incentives, company has established Option plans.

 |Remuneration and fees - Executive Board (excl.
 CEO) members (€)||2013||2012|